 B. Risk Management Process

-- Menetapkan konteks (establishing the context): Understand the internal and external environment and goals of the organization.
+- Establishing the context: Understand the internal and external environment and goals of the organization.

-- Risk analysis: Assessing likelihood and impact; qualitative/quantitative approach.
+- Risk analysis: Assessing possibilities and impacts; qualitative/quantitative approaches.

-- Risk evaluation: Determine priorities based on criteria and risk tolerance.
+- Risk evaluation: Setting priorities based on criteria and risk tolerance.

 - Risk management (treatment): Strategies such as avoiding, reducing, transferring, or accepting.